 - 16 Gauge: This size is mostly used in the ICU or surgery areas.
 This large size enables many different procedures to be performed, such as blood administration, rapid fluid administration, and so forth.

-- 18 Gauge: This size allows you to do most tasks that the 16 gauge can, but it large and more painful to the patient.
+- 18 Gauge: This size allows you to do most tasks that the 16 gauge can.
 Some of the common uses include administering blood, pushing fluids rapidly, etc. You can use this for CT PE Protocols or other testing that requires large IV sizes.

 - 20 Gauge: You may be able to push blood* through this size if you can’t use an 18 gauge, but always check your employer’s protocol.
 This size is better for patients with smaller veins.